atishn/Finance-Planner/README.txt

 Getting Started
 ---------------

+Make sure mysql is installed.

 sudo  easy_install pip
-sudo pip install pyramid_jinja2 pip install supervisor --upgrade
+sudo pip install pyramid_jinja2 cython pip install supervisor --upgrade

 //- cd <directory containing this file>

-//This may need to be run in sudo
-- python setup.py develop
+//This may need to be run in sudo python setup.py develop

 In MySql
 1. Login to root/admin